What are the Different Types of Vocational Rehab?

 Many vocational rehabilitation centers help people with mental and emotional disabilities find and keep jobs.
 Classes in time management, interview skills, and other types of job-readiness training are common among these services.
 Specialized training on how to deal with a specific disability in the workplace may be included in some courses.

-Vocational rehabilitation programs in the United States are typically funded the federal government and administered state governments.
+Vocational rehabilitation programs in the United States are typically funded by the federal government and administered by state governments.
 The Rehabilitation Services Administration is the federal agency in charge of these local programs (RSA).
-There is also a vocational rehab program run the Department of Veteran’s Affairs for veterans who have disabilities as a result of their military service.
+There is also a vocational rehab program run by the Department of Veteran’s Affairs for veterans who have disabilities as a result of their military service.